Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ```
 :::

-This is a very naive approach to syntax-highlighting, until the converter possibly supports a more general solution.
+Syntax-highlighting is applied to languages recognized by Scintillua.

 #### Rendered code blocks

 If the converter knows how to render the content of a code block, it will do so by default.
-The `render` attribute can be set to `false` to prevent this behavior, and enforce the content to be rendered as raw verbatim text.
+The `render` attribute can be set to `false` to prevent this behavior, and enforce the content to be rendered as raw verbatim text (possibly with syntax highlighting).

 **Mardown and Djot code blocks**